marcoceppi/mongodb/README.md

         default: "none"
         type: string
         description: Extra options ( exactly as you would type them in the command line ) to be added via the command line to the mongodb daemon
+      backups_enabled:
+        default: False
+        type: boolean
+        description: Enable daily backups to disk.
+      backup_directory:
+        default: "/home/ubuntu/backups"
+        type: string
+        description: Where can the backups be found.
+      backup_copies_kept:
+        default: 7
+        type: int
+        description: Number of backups to keep.
+Keeps one week's worth by default.

 ### Where: